 Coleman v.
 Board of Education

-In 2022, the Kentucky General Assembly enacted Senate Bill 1 (S.B.
-1), which restructured the relationship between the Jefferson County Board of Education and its superintendent.
-The bill required the Board to delegate day-to-day operations to the superintendent, limited the Board’s meeting frequency, and granted the superintendent additional administrative powers.
-The Jefferson County Board of Education filed a declaratory judgment action, claiming S.B.
-1 violated Sections 59 and 60 of the Kentucky Constitution, which prohibit local or special legislation.
-Held that S.B.
-1 did not violate the secs.
-59 and 60 of the Kentucky Constitution, reasoning that the bill’s language created an open classification applicable to any county with a consolidated local government, not just Jefferson County.
-The Court also found that the Board had standing to challenge the bill and that the superintendent was not a necessary party to the action.
-The Court declined to address the equal protection issue, as it was not properly raised or developed in the lower courts.
+In 2022, the Kentucky General Assembly enacted Senate Bill 1, which restructured the relationship between Jefferson County’s board of education and its school superintendent.
+The bill required the board to delegate day-to-day operations to the superintendent, limited the board’s meeting frequency, and granted the superintendent additional administrative powers.
+The board filed a declaratory judgment action, claiming the bill violated Sections 59 and 60 of the Kentucky Constitution, which prohibit local or special legislation.